jedick/orpML/README.md

 plot_test()
 ```

-## Implementation in a data engineering workflow
+## Modular design

 For better reusability and maintenance, a modular design is adopted that follows a modified extract-transform-load (ETL) workflow.
-The regression model is defined after data transformation (preprocessing), so the workflow becomes ETML.
+The regression models (both traditional and deep-learning) take the output data transformation (preprocessing), so the workflow becomes ETML.
 Lastly, we make plots to evaluate the models, making the entire workflow ETMLP (extract-transform-model-load-plot).

 ### `extract.py`